 Constantine and the Roman Empire exiled people.
 But try to find one scripture or historical example in which the Holy Roman Empire punished someone by merely exiling him.
 History shows that it killed the saints of God!
 That “holy” empire doesn’t exile people—it kills them!
 That is what it has done throughout its history.
 For centuries and throughout the Dark Ages, wherever the Holy Roman Empire had great control, it killed God’s people!

 We have to recognize the full impact of the Holy Roman Empire.
 Many historians have tried to estimate the number of people killed by Roman Catholics over the centuries.
 Conservative calculations put the figure at 50 million!
-For example, in his 1871 book The History of Romanism, author John Dowling wrote, “From the birth of popery in 606 to the present time, it is estimated by careful and credible historians, that more than 50 millions of the human family, have been slaughtered for the crime of heresy by popish persecutors, an average of more than 40,000 religious murders for every year of the existence of popery.”
+For example, in his 1871 book The History of Romanism, author John Dowling wrote, “From the birth of popery in 606 to the present time, it is estimated by careful and credible historians, that more than 50 millions of the human family have been slaughtered for the crime of heresy by popish persecutors, an average of more than 40,000 religious murders for every year of the existence of popery.”
 Halley’s Bible Handbook agrees: “Historians estimate that, in the Middle Ages and Early Reformation Era, more than 50 million martyrs perished.”

 Fifty million victims!
 This is not something to be ignorant of, but most people are ignorant of it.
-Many are going to pay for that ignorance by becoming victims of that empire!
+Many are going to pay for their ignorance by becoming victims of that empire!
 This is deadly dangerous for every human being, especially those in the sights of this organization: God’s people and the descendants of Israel, especially Britain, the United States and the Jewish state in the Middle East.

 This final resurrection of the Holy Roman Empire is going to kill exceedingly more than 50 million people overall!